delftswa/delftswa.github.io/chapters/playframework/index.md

 Typesafe is a stakeholder that can be identified with multiple roles: it is a **_Communicator_**, a **_Maintainer_**, and as an **_Assessor_**, as Typesafe ensures that each pull request of Play is conform legal [regulation](http://www.typesafe.com/contribute/cla).

 Other stakeholders can be identified.
 Together with their roles they are listed in the table below.
-For a detailed overview, we refer to [the Stakeholder Analysis](D1.md#stakeholders).

 | Type | Entities |
 |---|---|